Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Either by having it done by a third party, at the expense of the other party.

-Either by bringing into play the termination clause of the contract if one is stipulated;
+Either by invoking the termination clause of the contract if one is stipulated;

 Compensation for the consequences of non-performance (damages)